hickd3/Human-Centered-Machine-Learning-/Scheming/README_scheming.md

 A binary logistic regression on simulated trial data (N = 25, derived from evaluation frequencies) confirmed that scheming was strongly associated with model identity (pseudo-R² = 0.681, LR χ²(2) = 21.34, p < 0.001).
 See the statistical note in the paper regarding quasi-separation.

-The active learning baseline (logistic regression) reached 94.8% accuracy after 150–200 labeled samples, with high precision (0.98) indicating conservative, risk-averse classification.
+The active learning baseline (logistic regression) reached ~92.9% accuracy by iteration 1 (after 100 labeled samples) and plateaued through iteration 4, starting from 87.8% with the initial 50-sample seed.
+Smoking status (`smoker_yes`) was by far the dominant feature, with all other features (age, BMI, children, sex, region) contributing negligible FNR increase under permutation.

 ---